 Online influencers and ambassadors have become the jewels of online marketing, and with good reason.
 Influencer marketing has proven to be one of the most effective and economical strategies, with no sign of slowing down.
 There have been growing pains for both sponsors and influencers, but maturity has brought profit for all parties involved.
 Now we have agencies and networks in Canada that focus on influencer marketing.

 Canadian online influencers are beginning to emerge, but there’s still lots of room for more.
-Canadian brands are looking for influencers, as are international brands looking to expand into this country.
+Canadian brands are looking for influencers, as are international brands wanting to expand into this country.
 With interest in influencer jobs on the rise, many people are considering it as a career, home business or a permanent side hustle.
 The vast majority start building their business on the side, and some continue to do so while holding a “day job”.